-No.58 Activities of various councils for budget compilation for the next fiscal year
+No.58 Activities of various councils towards next year budget formulation

 Although the lingering summer heat continues, as I write this in late August 2016, it is time to start formulating the next year's budget.